 There are many charters that every year bring thousands of tourists to Zante, Corfu and Kefalonia.
 Who hasn’t seen the famous photo from Navagio in Zante or Mirtos Beach in Kefalonia?
-But in the same geographical area there are standing three small and hidden islands that none of a touristic package may include.
+But in the same geographical area, there are standing three small and hidden islands that none of a touristic package may include.

 Meganisi, the largest of them, has an increasing development and is connected through Nidri, Lefkada.
 Its picturesque harbour is called Spilia and it is visited by many yachts and sailing boats every summer and you can visit the other two villages Katomeri and Spartochori.

 The road network is good, but because of the size of the island, is fairly limited.
 It’s up to you if you decide to bring your car or not.
-Alternatively, there many scooters and small boats that you can rent.
+Alternatively, there are many scooters and small boats that you can rent.

 Beaches: Excellent is the Lantern beach in Cape Atherinos and in Katomeri, which overlooks the neighbouring island Kalamos, you will find the nice beach of Porto Elia.
 From Katomeri there is Limonari, a small beach with pebbles but also turquoise waters.
 Very interesting is the coastal route from Spartochori to Saint John that will reveal to you many small beaches.

-Just 350 meters towards the channel that separates Lefkada with Meganisiisi, dominates the tiny island loop that can not offer good beaches, but excellent fishing spot (if you scuba dive, then give attention to ocean currents!)
+Just 350 meters towards the channel that separates Lefkada with Meganisiisi, dominates the tiny island loop that can not offer good beaches, but excellent fishing spots (if you scuba dive, then give attention to ocean currents!)

 There are also many boats that go to the sea caves on the southern tip of the island.
 The most famous is that of “Papanikoli” but also beautiful is “Giovani”.